Backseat Drivers of Alabama is a 501c3 Organization registered and operating in the State of Alabama.

 Campaign for Event supplies and equipment.

-2024 is to be a busy year as we are gearing up to attend events and festivals, making appearances and planning speaking engagements.
-But in order for us to make these plans, we need a few items.
+2026 is going to be a busy year as we are gearing up to attend events and festivals, making appearances and planning speaking engagements speaking to high school seniors throughout Alabama.
+But in order for us to make these plans, we need quite a few items.
 We have compiled a "wishlist" in an Amazon account and we are making our needs and desires public, hoping to gain some support.
 Clicking the button below will take you to that list.

 Amazon Registry